Definitely-not-AWS-Workshops/workshop-1-blog/content/_index.md

 ![AWS architecture diagram](/images/0/0001.svg?featherlight=false&width=100pc)

 {{% notice note %}}
 The purpose of this workshop is not to create comprehensive CI/CD pipelines for Terraform-based AWS infrastructure deployment.
 It is desirable to include testing, process reviews, and even more software engineering methodologies to guarantee the reliability and reproducibility of your infrastructure across different environments.
 CI/CD strategies are also not followed by the web and app source code repository.
 For the sake of demonstration, you just deploy the repository straight from the *main* branch.
 You must work harder to ensure that the software and its backbone are deployed in a safe and efficient manner.
-For proposals on additional enhancements, see [Further Improvements](./9-further-improvements/).
+For proposals on additional enhancements, see [9.
+Further Improvements](./9-further-improvements/).
 {{% /notice %}}

 #### Target Audience